Grimspound

 Map of the site of GrimspoundGrimspound, showing the various features within the perimeter wall

-The site map shown in diagram 2 is my own record of the features to be found at Grimspound after close examination of the enclosure.
+The map of the site shown in fig. 2 is my own record of the features to be found at Grimspound after close examination of the enclosure.
 Although the final graphics are my own work, this map was based heavily on the Shillibear map.
 It is reproduced here simply as an aid for any visitors who wish to identify the various structures within the enclosure, and the numbers I have used for the huts follow the convention set during the 1894 to 1896 excavation to avoid ambiguity.
+Should you wish to print this out prior to a vist, a black & white version is available here: Print-friendly version.

 The dotted line running horizontally through the map represents the old Manaton to Headland Warren path, the actual construction date of which I am unsure although it must have been before the turn of the 19th century.
 The builders saw fit to build straight through the site rather than around it, creating as they did two new breaks in the perimeter wall and damaging evidence of parts of the enclosures to be found at the western side.

-It is worth remembering that Dartmoor was once a heavily wooded area with a somewhat milder climate than it experiences now, and it is currently the deep layers of accumulated peat (a feature of moorland rather than a woodland environment) soaking up the rainfall which is probably responsible for the stream seen today so it is entirely possible that no stream at all existed here at the time of Grimspound's earliest occupation.
+You may note that a small stream flows through the lower end of the site, which may have provided a useful source of water.
+However, it is worth considering that Dartmoor was once a heavily wooded area with a somewhat milder climate than it experiences now, and it is currently the deep layers of accumulated peat (a feature of moorland rather than a woodland environment) soaking up the rainfall which is probably responsible for the stream seen today; it is entirely possible that no stream at all existed here at the time of Grimspound's earliest occupation.

 The remains of the perimeter wall at Grimspound